Revlon Logo

 Font and Colors

-The two main colors accompanying the brand throughout its history are red and black.
+The two main colors that have accompanied the brand throughout its history are red and black.
 They have alternated between emphasizing stability and confidence and growth and innovation.
 Red was the main color of the product line.
 It conveyed the energy, assertiveness, and demandingness of Charles Revson and the resourcefulness and ingenuity of Charles Lachman.
 Told of multi-million dollar sales and worldwide distribution.
 The black looked great on the brand’s multi-colored products, providing a presentable look.

 The lettering font is unique.
 Has similar features to Resort Sans Regular.